erdemyigit/MET-CMSDAS2026/README.md

-# CMS Data Analysis School 2023: Jet Analysis Short Exercise
+# CMS Data Analysis School 2025: MET Analysis Short Exercise

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.